-WorshipIdeas.com is 16 years old!
-The first email newsletter went out to about 400 people on February 11, 2002.
+WorshipIdeas.com is 17 years old!
+The first email newsletter went out to about 400 people on February 11, 2002 (in the heyday, right before the blog explosion, the newsletter amassed over 100,000 subscribers.
+These days it hovers around 30,000.)
 At the time I was the music director of a church plant of around 200 people who met in an elementary school cafeteria (we eventually purchased a building.)

 We set up a complete sound system every week.
 I played a Yamaha S80 keyboard, we had an electric guitar, bass and Roland V-Club drums (a smaller version of the V-Drums.)
 Our praise team consisted of 3-6 singers.
 We’d project song lyrics on a solid color background using PowerPoint (I couldn’t get our projectionist to use images for a year or two, and motion backgrounds were still a novelty.)
-I’d often beef up our sound with drum loops and tracks using a laptop that was probably half as powerful as my Google Nexus phone, and ran Cakewalk Pro Audio (the precursor to Sonar.)
+I’d often beef up our sound with drum loops and tracks using a laptop that was probably 1/10th as powerful as my Samsung Galaxy Note Smartphone, and ran Cakewalk Pro Audio (the precursor to Sonar.)

 Here’s the very first WorshipIdeas article from 2002: